Fix Windows 10 Error Code 0xc0000098 (7 Proven Methods)

 Error code 0xc0000098 stops Windows 10 from booting because the BCD (Boot Configuration Data) file is corrupted or missing.
 We tested all 7 methods below on Windows 10 (22H2) and Windows 11 (23H2) to find which fixes actually work in 2026.
+This guide is only for your own device or account.

 - Error 0xc0000098 means the Boot Configuration Data (BCD) file is corrupted or missing, preventing Windows from starting normally.